 Example (How you can say Latvia is a cheap country than other European countries?)

 This is very important question that asked in student visa interview.
 I checked details on internet.
-I give you example of few countries like Denmark, Finland, Netherland.
+So, I give you an example of few countries like Denmark, Finland, Netherlands.

-In Denmark, public universities for non-EU students cost tuition fee between 5000 and 15000 EUR/ year.
-While in Finland Average tuition fees for non-EU students can be between 4,000 and 18,000 EUR/year, available in both public and private universities. in Netherland Non-EU students: between 6,000 and 20,000 EUR/year.
+In Denmark, public universities for non-EU students cost tuition fee between 5000 and 15000 EUR per year.
+While in Finland Average tuition fees for non-EU students can be between 4,000 and 18,000 EUR per year, available in both public and private universities.
+Meanwhile, In Netherlands Non-EU students pay tuition fee between 6,000 and 20,000 EUR per year.
 Which you can say is quite more than Latvia.

 When we do the comparison with living cost.
 In Finland, The average monthly living expenses for a student are approximately 700-900 EUR.
-In the Netherlands, the student should prepare to spend an average of between 700 and 1,000/month EUR when studying in the Netherlands.
-In Denmark, the student should prepare to spend an average of between 750 and 900/month EUR when studying in Denmark.
+In the Netherlands, the student should be prepared to spend an average of between 700 and 1,000 EUR per month when studying in the Netherlands.
+In Denmark, the student should prepare to spend an average of between 750 and 900 EUR per month when studying in Denmark.

 Another important question for students visa interview Interview.
 Draw comparison in the education system, carrier opportunities and new culture exposures.
 Check this example to clearly understand the question and apply the learning for a particular country accordingly.

 Example (Why you choose Latvia not your homeland?)